OA and Environmental Impact Assessment

 Physical supply and use tables organize these flows, recording which industries generate which residuals and distinguishing residuals collected/treated from those flowing directly to the environment.
 For EIA, this structure enables:

 Source attribution: Identifying which economic activities contribute which residual flows to marine receiving environments.
-For example, physical flow accounts may reveal that aquaculture operations contribute 45% of total nitrogen loading to a coastal embayment, land-based agriculture contributes 35%, and urban wastewater contributes 20%, providing context for assessing a proposed expansion of aquaculture operations.
+For example, physical flow accounts might reveal that aquaculture contributes the largest share of nitrogen loading to a coastal embayment (hypothetically 45%), followed by land-based agriculture (35%) and urban wastewater (20%), providing context for assessing a proposed expansion of aquaculture operations.

 Load estimation: Quantifying total residual flows entering marine ecosystems from multiple sources.
 Accounts compiled at regional scale provide baseline pollution loading against which project incremental loads can be compared.